jindogroup/kibl-client-go/README.md

 export KIBL_REGION=us-west-2
 ```

-You can alternatively get the session usig the credentials directly
+You can alternatively get the session using the credentials directly
 ```golang
 auth.GetSessionWithCredentials(username, password, clientId, region)
 ```